Diving and Water Activities

 If you are looking for a great local dive shop, we have partnered with Roatan Divers.
 Roatán Divers are a truly boutique-style dive shop, focused on top quality service, personal attention, safety, comfort

 Stand up paddleboarding is one of the world’s fastest growing water sports and is easy to learn regardless of your age or ability level.
 Discover the fun, tranquility and core workout advantages of stand up paddleboarding while enjoying a whole new perspective of the beautiful Roatán waters.
 The Beach House has two paddleboards for rent ($20 for two hours for guests, $25 for everyone else), and there are

 Roatán is home to the world’s deepest tourist submarine.
 Built and piloted by Karl Stanley, “Idabel” takes up to two passengers to over 2000ft below the surface–there is literally nowhere else in the world that you could do this.
-In this cold, pitch-dark inner space you’ll meet some of the strangest creatures ever seen by the human eye, including the sixgill shark.
-Maybe you will be the very first person to ever see something!
+In this cold, pitch-dark space you’ll meet some of the strangest creatures ever seen by the human eye, including the six-gill shark.
+Maybe you will be the very first person ever to see something!
 Visit Stanley Submarines for more information.

 Swimming with Dolphins

 For many, swimming with dolphins has been a childhood dream.
 Now you can live that dream here on Roatán.
 Anthony’s Key Resort in Sandy Bay offers encounters, snorkels, swims, and dives with dolphins!
 Kids of all ages can get up close and personal with these playful mammals.
 Experienced trainers will take you into the lagoon and introduce you to the dolphins.
 Once you get to know the dolphins, feed them and play with them, you can go out for a swim.
 The Beach House concierge can let you know availability during your visit and make the arrangements for you.